 The word coral collectively applies to thousands (ca. 7300) of marine species of the phylum Cnidaria (formerly known as Coelenterata), Animalia kingdom, particularly those from the Anthozoa class, including many in the subclasses Octocorallia and Hexacorallia.
 Of these, only but a few are suitable for use in jewellery and decorative arts, being then separated into precious corals and common corals, sensum strictum.

 The name “precious coral” that has been supported in the last few years by the trader’s community meant to properly separate these very few species from the species of common corals, but mostly from the numerous species of reef corals that do not have a place in the jewellery industry.
 According to the CIBJO Coral Book, precious corals are those that are used in jewellery and decoration, specifically red, pink and white varieties with porcelain like lustre after polishing.
-They are limited to species belonging to the family Corallidae (order Alcyonacea, suborder Scleraxonia), particularly from the Corallium, and Hemicorallium genera.
-Reef building corals, on the other hand, are defined as calcareous type, usually found in the coral reef (e.g. blue coral) that after treatment, can be sometimes used as ornaments.
+They are limited to species belonging to the family Corallidae (order Alcyonacea, suborder Scleraxonia), particularly from the Corallium, Hemicorallium and Paracorallium genera.
+Reef building corals, on the other hand, are defined as calcareous type, usually found in the coral reef that after treatment, can be sometimes used as ornaments.
 It happens that many of these coral species in coral reefs (e.g. blue coral - Heliopora coerulea) are protected and have been recently targeted as endangered by the worrying effects of climate change.

 Other coral varieties, like sponge coral, bamboo coral, black and golden corals are considered common corals sensum strictum, not precious corals.